EvansWinner/awesome-line-editors/README.md

 editing programming language—a DSL usually not Turing-complete, though famously, Teco's is;
 and so I'm lumping them all together here.
 Heck, maybe "REPL-based text editors" would be a better name for them.

+As a further note, sometimes you may run across the term "context editor."
+In this context, a context editor seems to be the name given to an editor which allows you to select lines by searching, and not only by inputting a raw line number.
+That may seem too obvious a feature to bother getting excited about, but my impression is that it was a major selling point back in the day.
+The CP/M ED.COM editor is one that calls itself a context editor;
+another more obvious one is ECCE, which stands for "Edinburgh Compatible Context Editor."
+Most "modern" "line editors," like ``ed(1)`` and so on, are also context editors.

 ### How do I learn to use a line editor?